evstar3/2D-SPP/README.md

 Notes:
 - you may specify the number of generations, the generation size, the number of swaps to do per mutation, and the number of cores to use for running generations in parallel
-- this algorithm is capable of producing the best results out of all the algorithms I've implemented, sometimes even finding perfect solutions (i.e. solutions with no wasted space)
+- this algorithm is capable of producing the best results out of all the algorithms I've implemented, sometimes even finding perfect solutions (i.e., solutions with no wasted space)

 ## Project Evolution
 The project I have completed differs from my original proposal.
 Here is an excerpt from my project proposal:

 > My solutions to this problem would look into tree search, possibly with Monte Carlo Tree Search since the branching factor is huge when the number of objects is non-trivial.
 I have also considered deep-learning techniques for this problem, and it would be interesting to see how neural networks compare to traditional search algorithms.
-To add complexity to the project, I may explore the effect of rotations or non-rectangular objects on the packing efficiency.
+To add complexity to the project, I may explore the effect of rotations or non-rectangular objects on packing efficiency.

 I decided not to pursue any machine learning techniques because of a few complications, most notably a lack of training data and computing power.
 After seeing the sheer size of the search trees produced for these problems, I also decided not to consider rotations as this would effectively double that.
-I also ruled-out non-rectangular objects since the collision detection would because considerably more complicated, leading to even further increased runtimes.
+I also ruled out non-rectangular objects since the collision detection would because considerably more complicated, leading to even further increased runtimes.

 One aspect of my final project that is not in my initial proposal is the genetic algorithm.
 I am glad that I pursued this approach rather than neural networks because it is efficient and produces excellent results.